DanMurigu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Displays the first 10 lines of /etc/psswd
 Displays third line of the file iacta
-Creates a file called Best school
+Creates a file called Best school writes into the file ls_cwd_content the result of the command ls -la